The Last Prophecy - The Cathar Prophecy of 2021

 The Holy Spirit, God of Light, would be the Most High God of a monotheist Christianity and be associated with the truth, the light, and life eternal.

 If the Greek gods resided on Mount Olympus, they would have been humans.
 The Olympians fought wars, had children, etc. If God looks like us, he would also likely be human.
-The mythology on which Christianity is based was human.
-In our own history, we saw how priests turned Jesus, a human, into a god....
-Many of the Greek gods were simply human heroes of oral tradition, essentially the stuff of legends.
+The mythology on which Christianity is based is human.
+In our own history, we saw how priests turned Jesus, a human, into God.
+Many of the Greek gods were simply the human heroes of oral tradition, the stuff of legends.

 Matter is sort of the architecture of life forms.
-We are made of rock particles.
 Light is the life in them.
+Organisms are essentially light incarnated in a body of rock particles.

-While there is no proof that the spirit exists, there is a lot of anecdotal support for it in esoteric tradition, for example, out-of-body projections and near-death experiences.
-Scientifically, we know that the body generates electromagnetism and that the latter attracts electrically charged particles, some of which can pass through the body as solar radiation does.
-It is therefore possible that extremely small particles or dark matter (which is more abundant in the universe than regular matter) can form a double of our physical envelope, one which is normally locked in by the body's electromagnetic field but that is released when the latter disappears at death.
+There is a lot of anecdotal support for the existence of the spirit in esoteric tradition, for example, out-of-body projections and near-death experiences.
+Scientifically, we know that the body generates electromagnetism which attracts electrically charged particles, some of which can permeate the body just as solar radiation does.
+It is therefore possible that extremely small particles or dark matter (which is more abundant in the universe than regular matter) can form a double of our physical envelope, one which is locked in by the body's electromagnetic field while alive but that is released upon death.

 More to come...